Fantasia (singer): 2011–2016: Side Effects of You and The Definition Of

 On December 19, 2012, Barrino premiered her new single, "Lose to Win".
 During an interview on Steve Harvey's morning radio show, Barrino revealed that the album's release date would be March 13, 2013.
 However, on February 28, 2013, via her Facebook page, Barrino announced that her album would be released on April 23, 2013.
 The album was available for pre-order on March 19, 2013.
 On April 19, 2013, Barrino revealed that her next single would be "Without Me", featuring Kelly Rowland and Missy Elliott.
 In June 2013, Barrino embarked on a five-date tour with Andrea Bocelli.
 In an interview on Today in that same month, she revealed that she will return to Broadway in October 2013.

 Barrino starred in the musical revue After Midnight which opened on Broadway on November 3, 2013, with previews beginning on October 18 at the Brooks Atkinson Theatre.
 Her role ended on February 9, 2014.
 She had received rave reviews from critics for her performance.
 New York Post wrote "... although I admired Ms. Barrino's heartfelt performance in 'The Color Purple,' I was surprised at how smoothly and intuitively she slid into the vocal persona of a jazz singer."
 Barrino was the first of a rotating roster of special guest stars that also included k.d. lang, Toni Braxton and Babyface.
 On March 20, 2014, it was announced that Barrino will return to the production for a second stint for four weeks, beginning on May 13 through June 8.
 Barrino performed alongside the cast and Patti LaBelle and Gladys Knight at the 68th Tony Awards.
 In August 2013, Barrino co-wrote and recorded the theme song "In the Middle of the Night" for The Butler.
+The song was longlisted for an Academy Award for Best Original Song but did not end up receiving a nomination.